-From my experience, the most frequently cited “skeleton” is an arrest for operating a motor vehicle while under the influence of alcohol.
-At the same time, the crime itself is something that bears its own consequences to you in terms of the law, a person’s decision to get behind the wheel and drive a car while intoxicated can have many further-reaching effects.
-If you have a DWI or DUI in the recent past, then you will want to stick around and read the remaining portions of this blog post on that very subject.
+From my experience, the most frequently cited "skeleton" is an arrest for operating a motor vehicle while under the influence of alcohol.
+At the same time, the crime itself is something that bears its consequences to you in terms of the law, a person's decision to get behind the wheel and drive a car while intoxicated can have many further-reaching effects.
+If you have had a DWI or DUI in the recent past, then you will want to stick around and read the remaining portions of this blog post on that very subject.

 Substance Abuse and its potential impact on a family law case

 Chances are you or someone you know battles a daily addiction to alcohol.
-Your children have either been raised in an environment in which they have been exposed to alcohol, or your need to drink has been exacerbated by the stress associated with the legal proceedings.
-Either way, if you have a history in which you’ve abused alcohol and the law has gotten involved, then the odds are good that this behavior will become a part of your divorce or child custody case.
+Your children have either been raised in an environment where they have been exposed to alcohol, or your need to drink has been exacerbated by the stress associated with the legal proceedings.
+Either way, if you have a history in which you've abused alcohol and the law has gotten involved, then the odds are good that this behavior will become a part of your divorce or child custody case.

 Unfortunately, a decision to drink alcohol and then get behind the wheel of a motor vehicle makes it very difficult for you to argue that you present an exceptional often for a judge to consider awarding you more time or rights to your child.
 Consuming alcohol in any quantity affects your decision-making abilities.
-Abusing alcohol and driving a motor vehicle is a symptom of the larger flaw of alcohol abuse.
+Abusing alcohol and driving a motor vehicle is a symptom of the more significant flaw of alcohol abuse.

 Parents in Family Law Cases share the responsibilities of raising a child.